 When the floral notes come into play, it’s like you’re smack bang on the Amalfi.
 It’s a perfect summer choice, of course, but works so well in winter too when you need a pure sunshine lift.

 Guerlain is one of the most revered houses in perfumery and celebrated its 190th year in the biz in 2018.
 L’Homme Ideal was created by in-house perfumer Thierry Wasser proves it has not lost its touch.

 It opens with deliciously fresh aromatic and citrus notes, including orange blossom and rosemary.
 But it’s the amaretto-like effect of the almond (lots of it) and tonka bean that makes this fragrance really distinctive and worth adding to your collection.

 It’s smooth, creamy, sweet and elegant.
 The fragrance is rounded off with notes of leather, cedar and vetiver, adding to its up appeal.

-Paris-based niche fragrance house Atelier Cologne specialises in concentrated colognes made from quality ingredients.
+Paris-based niche fragrance house Atelier Cologne specializes in concentrated colognes made from quality ingredients.
 Orange Sanguine is one of their best fragrances.
-It opens with a superbly authentic blood orange note that's zesty and fresh.
+It opens with a superbly authentic blood orange note that’s zesty and fresh.

 Perfumer Ralf Schwieger was inspired by the notion of “soft sea breezes and sunshine in a bottle”, according to Atelier Cologne.
 And that’s exactly what he did with this scent.
 But there’s more to this fragrance than pure uplifting orange, including standout notes of geranium and sandalwood.